THEORIES

 In neuroimmunology, immunopsychiatry, and psychoneuroimmunology mental diseases are attributed to a dysfunctional immune system (“antibodies made by a rogue immune system attack the brain and might cause psychosis”, The Lancet, November 1, 2016).
 At the Institute for the Study of Peak States, hearing voices is treated by “making the person’s immune system aware that there is a fungal pathogen present, one that indirectly causes the voices”.
 This “fungus” is believed to be a “subcellular fungal parasite that has the ability to manipulate the mental state and behavior of its host”.
 The proposed solution is to “eliminate this organism by finding a drug or a vaccine to immunize people against it” (Grant McFetridge, Silence the Voices.
 Discovering the Biology of Mind Chatter).

-Psychologists maintain the view that mental illnesses are caused by social and emotional factors such as exposure to violence, early childhood trauma, lifestyle crises, family and relationship problems, or a low socioeconomic status.
+Psychologists maintain the view that mental illnesses are caused by social and emotional factors such as early childhood trauma, exposure to violence, lifestyle crises, family and relationship problems, or a low socioeconomic status.
 The common treatment is a combination of psychiatric medication and psychotherapy.

 None of these theories are able to explain why a person develops a very specific “mental disease”, why the condition appears at a certain time in someone’s life, why the symptoms occur in different degrees, or why they are permanent or recurring.
 Based on sound scientific criteria, Dr. Hamer's discoveries of the “schizophrenic constellations” provide us, for the first time, with answers to these questions.
 They also serve as a foundation for an entirely new therapeutic approach.